Even If you don’t belong to a gym, you’ve still probably heard a lot of hype around spinning classes, and how fantastic they are.

 If you own your own spin bike, then definitely, if you don’t then you’re going to struggle a bit.

-Buying your own spin bike can be a great way of getting a great workout without needing to sign up for a gym or be at classes for a certain time.
+Buying your own spin bike can be a great way of getting a great workout in without needing to sign up to a gym or be at classes for a certain time.
 Whenever you fancy it, you can climb on your bike and get started.

 With gyms closing due to covid and more people working from home, I think people working out in their own homes will become more and more popular, and the fitness industry certainly seems to be catching onto this.